Last updated October 2015

 Some cookies enable sites to work, while others help us learn about what people are browsing for.

-Here are the main types of cookies and what they do:
+Here are the main types of cookies we use on our site and what they do:

 1. Strictly necessary